mooniak/stick-no-bills-font/FONTLOG.md

 - Leading to v 1.200 Major release
 - Complete Sinhla support
 - Fixing all the targeted issues for 1.200
+- Multiple weight from Extra Light to ExtraBold

 23th April 2015 (mooniak) STICK NO BILLS Pre Release  v1.1.0